 If you haven’t read the previous post on the 7 Digestive Problems with Coffee it’s worth taking a few minutes now for some extra motivation.

-3. Plan a time to start and have your coffee replacements and Caffeine Withdrawal Remedies ready.
+Plan a time to start and have your coffee replacements and the upcoming caffeine withdrawal remedies ready.